Presentation and Status in Health Basket

 General disorders and administration site conditions:

-Common: injection-site erythema, injection-site pruritus, injection-site haematoma, injection-site induration, asthenia, influenza-like syndrome.
+Common: injection-site erythema (IM use), injection-site pruritus, injection site swelling, injection-site induration, influenza-like syndrome, fever.

 Drug interactions

-Rabies immunoglobulins and vaccine must never be combined in the same syringe or administered at the same site.
+Rabies immunoglobulins or any other product and the rabies vaccine must never be combined in the same syringe or injected into the same site.

 Pregnancy and Lactation